 How to Build a Successful Social Learning Platform

-Designing a social learning platform that works well, attracts and retain users.
-How to ensure your platform is a success?
-Here are some steps to take.
+Designing a social learning platform that works well, attracts and retains users is not an easy task.
+Outsourcing your software development may help you ensure your solution is a success, but there are also some steps you can take yourself.

 1. Speak to your potential users